OpenTranslationBible/open-bible/en-GB/29.Joel/md/joel-01.md

 ## Joel 1:3

-> Tell your children about it,
+> Share this with your children,
-> and let your children tell their children,
+> and let them share it with their children,
-> and their children the next generation.
+> and their descendants with the following generation.

 ## Joel 1:4